 YouTube's Built-in Channel Blocking (What It Actually Does)

-YouTube offers three options that sound like blocking but work differently than most people expect:
+YouTube has three main options that look like blocking tools, but they don't work the way most people assume they do.

 "Don't Recommend Channel"

-Available from the three-dot menu on any video.
-This tells YouTube's algorithm to stop suggesting that channel in your Home feed and Up Next sidebar.
-What it doesn't do: the channel still appears in search results, subscription feeds, and direct links.
-Your child can find it in seconds.
+You’ll find this in the three-dot menu on any video.
+It tells the algorithm to stop putting that channel in your Home feed or the Up Next sidebar.
+The catch: The channel isn't gone.
+It still shows up in search results, subscription tabs, and direct links.
+If your kid knows the channel name, they can find it in two seconds.

 "Block User"